Wacky-Mole/WackysDatabase/README.md

 You can optionally set what category to only get like 'Misc' </br>
 - wackydb_all_pieces Hammer Misc

-wackydb_se_all - Gets almost all SE_Effects in game, will get modded Effects (be careful)\ Will save all into the Effects folder
+wackydb_se_all - Gets almost all SE_Effects in game, will get modded Effects (be careful) - Will save all into the Effects folder

-wackydb_se [effectname] - get a singular effect will save in effect folder.
+wackydb_se [effectname] - get a singular effect, will save in Effect folder.

 wackydb_help -- commands